licht8/compress-file/README.md

 chmod +x BUILD.sh && chmod +x RUN.sh
 ./BUILD.sh
  ```
-this command will create a new build directory for the object and executable files
+the last command will create a new build directory for the object and executable files

 and then just run the script:
 ```